 The Corolla Hybrid hatchback (above), called the Corolla Sport in Japan, went on sale in Japan this summer, powered by the Toyota Hybrid System II.
 It’s scheduled for release in Europe where a dual hybrid strategy will team it with 1.8-liter or 2.0-liter engines and an electric motor-generator.
 (We don’t know if the U.S. Corolla hatchback will eventually offer a hybrid.)

-The new Corolla Hybrid Wagon is coming to Japan.
+The new Corolla Hybrid Wagon is coming to Europe and Japan.
 This video offers a look at the curvaceous styling of this attractive people mover and cargo hauler. (video: Toyota)

 Styled at Toyota’s design center in Belgium, the Touring Sports will be sold in Japan as the Corolla Wagon.
 However, there’s little chance of it making the journey to America.
 (If it did, we would surely put it on our shopping list.)

 For more information on U.S. models visit Toyota.com

 Note: Features, specifications, launch dates, model year designations, and availability for international models are subject to change without notice.

 News source and photos courtesy Toyota Motor Corp., Toyota Motor Sales, U.S.A., Inc., Toyota Motor Europe, and Toyota (GB) PLC.
 Videos courtesy Toyota Motor Corp. and Toyota (GB) PLC